-1- The effects of forced migration within hosting economies and the role of policies that foster development for migrants and their hosting communities.
+2- The role of policies that foster development for migrants and their hosting communities.

-2- The consequences of violence and conflict and how to mitigate those effects in developing countries.
+3- The consequences of violence and conflict and how to mitigate those effects in developing countries.

-I have on going research work in Latin America, Middle East, SouthEast Asia, and East Africa, including multiple RCTs.
+I have on going research work in Latin America, Middle East, South East Asia, and Africa, including multiple RCTs in Jordan, Ethiopia, Uganda, and Colombia.
 My articles have been published in journals such as the Journal of Labor Economics, Review of Economics and Statistics, Journal of Development Economics, Journal of Human Resources, AEA papers and proceedings, and other leading development journals.